ETCHING-team/ETCHING/README.md

 http://big.hanyang.ac.kr/ETCHING/download.html

-We recommend using the new version of the pan-genome k-mer set (PGK2, http://big.hanyang.ac.kr/ETCHING/download.html).
+We recommend using the new version of the pan-genome k-mer set, PGK2.
+You can download it from our website.

 Using PGK2, ETCHING can detect somatic SVs from tumor sequencing data without matched-normal in comparable performance with other cutting-edge SV detection tools.